KieranBest/Final-Year-Project/Documentation.md

   }
 ```

-The last part of milestone 1 was to create an animation displaying the required notes to be pressed as visual representation.
+The last part of milestone 1 was to create an animation displaying the required notes to be pressed as visual representation (McCaffrey, 2021).
 Initially starting off with a simple animation of a single note displaying over a single line, and then progressing to multiple notes on a single line, and then to multiple notes over multiple lines using a random number generator to generate the element height of the note with an adaptable speed difficulty resulting in the following:

 > **Figure 13: Note Animation**
 >